Connect with us

 Virtual reality.
 PHOTO | COURTESY

-From getting crushed to death by heavy machines on site to suffering fatal falls or electrocution, construction workers constantly face the risk of losing their lives due to the nature of their work.
+From getting crushed to death by heavy machines on site to suffering fatal falls or electrocution, construction workers constantly face the risk of losing their lives.

 However, the advent of wearable technology promises to help the industry overcome these problems through innovations that lead to safety and efficiency for site workers.

-These devices have the ability to monitor, detect, and caution the employee of the potential injury, or lessen the gravity of the damage when it occurs.
+These devices can monitor, detect, and caution the employee of the potential injury, or lessen the gravity of the damage when it occurs.
 This is made possible through innovations such as gyroscopes, emergency alerts, and tracking devices.

 Popular types of wearables that are already making waves in the construction industry include virtual wearables, tactile wearables, and sensing wearables.